pdthorsr/dotfiles/README.md

 Every path and script is based off the `envfile`, so all you have to do is make sure the `envfile`'s paths match with your system, and you should be good to go.

 # Disclaimer
 Use this at your own discretion.
 I will in no way promise that this won't screw up your system.

+# Dependencies
+## MacOS
+`pip3 install python-dotenv`